See you in 2023!

-In 2019, we invited the Whistler community, to adopt the Valley Trail!
-Participants came together and formed teams with their families, friends or co-workers, and showed our dear trail some love.
+Adopt-a-Trail invites the Whistler community to adopt the Valley Trail!
+By coming together and forming teams with their families, friends and co-workers, participants showed our dear trail some love.

-Interested in lending a hand in 2020?
-Sign-up for our newsletter to be kept in the loop.
+Interested in lending a hand in 2023?
+Sign-up for our newsletter to stay in the loop.

 - If flowering heads or burrs are present, please cut the stems to remove these parts from the rest of the plant.

-- The flowering heads and burrs should be bagged and disposed of in the household/general waste stream at any of the transfer stations.
+- Bag all plant parts (including seeds, stems, leaves and roots) and dispose of them in the household/general waste stream at any of the transfer stations.